-I first learned about what is called the 1898 Wilmington Race Riot in a North Carolina history class taught by Dr. Karl Campbell.
-The story shocked and horrified me because I care deeply about democracy and justice.
+I first learned about what was formerly referred to as the 1898 Wilmington Race Riot in a North Carolina history class taught by Dr. Karl Campbell at Appalachian State University.
+Note: the events have been renamed the Wilmington Coup.
+The story horrified me because I care deeply about democracy and justice.
 After further research, I worked on a novel as a way to respond to and engage with this history.

-It occurs to me that I can use this blog as a chance to share some information on this history, and as a starting place, I want to highlight some of the work available on this history, honoring the hard work and insight of others who clearly share my desire to bring this history to light.
+I want to highlight some of the work available on this history, honoring the hard work and insight of others who share my desire to bring this history to light.

 Democracy Betrayed: The Wilmington Race Riot of 1898 and its Legacy edited by David Cecelski and Timothy Tyson, provides a concise history of the riot as well as scholarly and illuminating essays.

-I recently read Ida: A Sword Among Lions, the biography of Ida B. Wells.
-I highly recommend it for many reasons, but it includes a glimpse into reaction to this violent coup and massacre among activists in the broader African American community at that time.
+I highly recommend Ida: A Sword Among Lions, the biography of Ida B. Wells for many reasons.
+Relevant to this history, the book includes a glimpse into the reaction of African American activists at the time.

 Recently North Carolina film maker Chris Everett directed and produced a documentary called Wilmington on Fire (and I had the privilege of meeting him once–what a nice guy).
 His film tells the history and includes special focus on the economic impact.
 I found it well worth watching.
 Find out more at this site: http://wilmingtononfire.com.